Your Online Reputation: 7 Things CEOs Must Know

 But don’t stop with just Google or Bing.
 Go into specific social networks like Facebook, Twitter, LinkedIn, and others and perform similar searches there.
 Make a note of what you find.
 Are you in the B2C industry?
 Check out review sites like YelpAngie’s List, and others for mentions of your name specifically and your brand in general.
 And for execs of B2B companies, check sites like G2 and CrowdReviews, as they may mention you.

 Don’t forget about sites like Glassdoor, where current and former employees are invited to anonymously dish on companies and executives.
 Now is not the time to cut corners or try to save your feelings; when you’re taking an inventory, you want to get a true baseline of the current state of your online reputation.
 No matter if it is good, bad, somewhere in between, or utterly nonexistent.
+Understanding this is crucial to mitigating reputation risk.

 #3 Review Your Competition